Leaving education off your resume might sound like a dumb idea at first.

 For example, maybe you have too much, too little, or it’s the wrong kind. =]

-Here are 2 scenarios of when you might exclude education from your resume:
+Here are 3 scenarios when you might exclude education from your resume:

-Let’s say you hold dual master’s degrees.
-You quickly find that the positions you’re applying for only require a bachelor’s degree.
-Certainly, there are times when job seekers have too much education.
+Yet, you find that the positions you’re applying for require only a bachelor’s degree.

 This type of industry-focused certificate becomes irrelevant to a multitude of other industries, so job seekers would be wise to examine and possibly exclude such academic items from their resume.